-Grains comprise a significant portion of the diet in England and the Eatwell Guide has recommended an increase in the proportion of the diet coming from grains and other starches for better public health (Public Health England, 2016).
+Grains comprise a significant portion of the diet in Wales and the Eatwell Guide has recommended an increase in the proportion of the diet coming from grains and other starches for better public health.

-The main grain consumed in England at present is wheat.
+The main grain consumed in Wales at present is wheat.
 A total of 11-16 million tonnes of wheat is produced per year in Britain, most of which is winter wheat (sown in autumn).
-The UK is a net exporter of wheat, though also imports some varieties (15-20% of milling requirements) for their particular breadmaking qualities.

-About 40% of UK wheat is used for animal feed, and a significant amount of wheat is also used to produce glucose.
-Further, much more white bread (50g per person per day) is consumed than wholemeal bread (18g per person per day) in England.
+The UK is a net exporter of wheat, though also imports some varieties (15-20% of milling requirements) for their particular breadmaking qualities.91 glucose.3 Further, much more white bread (50g per person per day) is consumed than wholemeal bread (18g per person per day).
 There is thus significant scope for optimising the nutritional outcomes of grain production and consumption.
 If wheat production were only oriented towards direct human consumption for a healthy diet, only about half as much wheat would be needed in the UK.
 Similarly, maize in the UK is grown primarily for biodigesters or animal feed, barley is produced primarily for animals and 1/3 of oats produced are for animal feed.
 Thus, there is scope for improving food security by reorienting grain production to human consumption.
-This requires producing different varieties in some instances, and improving drying, storing and processing facilities (see Section 3.ix).
+This requires producing different varieties in some instances, and improving drying, storing and processing facilities (see Section 3).